A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

-The river Severn is well known as being the longest river in Great Britain.
-With its source at Plynlimon, in the Cambrian Mountains of Mid Wales, the Severn winds its way for 220 miles.
-It travels through the landscapes of Wales and England, before finally meeting the sea in the Bristol Channel.
+The River Severn is well known as being the longest river in Great Britain.
+With its source at Plynlimon, in the Cambrian Mountains of Mid Wales, the Severn extends itself for roughly 220 miles.
+It travels through the landscapes of Wales and England before finally meeting the sea in the Bristol Channel.

-Known as the Afon Hafren to the Welsh, the river travels through the region of Powys, before making its way into England at Shropshire, then turns southwards to flow through Worcestershire and Gloucestershire.
+Known as the Afon Hafren to the Welsh, the river travels through the region of Powys before making its way into England at Shropshire, where it turns southwards to flow through Worcestershire and Gloucestershire.

 Where grows the willow and the osier dank,